sumehta/question-generation/README.md

 ## Cite this repository
-If you use this repository in a technical report or a research paper, please cite this repository.
+If you find this repository helpful and use it in a technical report or a research paper, please cite this repository.

 ```@misc{QG_Python,
   author = {Sneha Mehta},